kmcphillips/kevinmcphillips.ca/README.markdown

 ## What?

 This is my professional home page.
 Nothing fancy, but it has all the important stuff.
+It is writtin in Ruby Padrino/Sinatra, DataMapper, and haml.

 [http://kevinmcphillips.ca](http://kevinmcphillips.ca)